aplbrain/blast-tools/README.md

 For analysis and visualization of data that is already preprocessed (i.e. probability of spikings or KL divergence comparison of trials), view the notebook `spike_train_tools_demo.ipynb` to view the avaialble analyses.

+### Contents and Functionality

-Please see notebooks, but here is a brief summary of the functions within this repo:
+Here is a brief summary of the files and functions within this repo.
+The jupyter notebook demos make use of each file.

 mujoco_sense.py - controls the MATLAB engine API for Python matlab/HaptixInterface.mat - Interface between MATLAB and MuJoCo HAPTIX